Are you required to file to LOTR?

 The Province introduced a comprehensive plan in the 2018 budget to address broad concerns about housing afford-ability in BC.
 In its 30-point plan for housing affordability in BC (page 17), the government stated it is “taking action to end hidden ownership” in order to crack down on tax fraud and close loopholes.
 Since many parts of LOTA involve taxation matters, the Ministry of Finance is leading this initiative.

-Most of the terminology related to LOTR is set out in the Land Owner Transparency Act (LOTA) and the Land Owner Transparency Regulation.
+Please refer to the Land Owner Transparency Act (LOTA) and the Land Owner Transparency Regulation for definitions as set out in legislation.

 Section 6 of LOTA